Honda Civic Battery Replacement Guide

 Reset Radio

-When you replace the battery on your Honda, you may need to reenter the radio code.
-There is a couple of ways to get a Honda radio code.
+When you replace the battery on your Honda, you may need to reset the radio or re-enter the radio code.
+There are multiple ways to get a Honda radio code.

 - Most Honda owners don’t realize that the radio code was written on a small card or at the beginning or end of the owner’s manual.
-So if you still have your owner’s manual, open it up and see if you notice a four to six-digit code.
+So, if you still have your owner’s manual, open it and search for the four- to six-digit code.

-- Another option is to call your Honda dealer and provide them with the VIN.
-You can find your Honda at the left lower corner of the windshield or vehicle registration.
+- The alternative solution is to call your Honda dealer and provide them with the VIN.
+Your Honda can be found at the left lower corner of the windshield or vehicle registration.

 - Visit https://radio-navicode.honda.com/ during working hours and input the data in the “Get Codes” tab.
-The website’s working hours are Monday through Friday 6 am to 11 pm (CDT), Saturdays 6 am to 8:30 pm (CDT), and Sundays from 6 am to 11 pm (CDT).
+The website’s working hours are Monday through Friday, 6 am to 11 pm (CDT); Saturdays, 6 am to 8:30 pm (CDT); and Sundays, 6 am to 11 pm (CDT).
 You will be requested to provide your current number and zip code.
-They will also require an email address so your confirmation number can be sent to you for your records.
+They will also require an email address to send your confirmation number for your records.

 Frequently Asked Questions